-- 3. Ensure that the amount and type of supervision and direction provided to a speech-language pathology assistant is consistent with the individual's skills and experience, the needs of the patient, client or student served, the setting in which services are provided and the tasks assigned and provide: - (a) A minimum of twenty per cent PERCENT direct supervision and ten per cent PERCENT indirect supervision of all of the time that a speech-language pathology assistant is providing services during the first ninety days of the person's employment. - (b) Subsequent to AFTER the first ninety days of a speech-language pathology assistant's employment, a minimum of ten per cent direct supervision and ten per cent indirect supervision of all of the time a speech-language pathologist assistant is providing service THE AMOUNT OF SUPERVISION CAN BE ADJUSTED IF THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST DETERMINES THAT THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT HAS MET APPROPRIATE COMPETENCIES AND SKILL LEVELS WITH A VARIETY OF COMMUNICATION AND RELATED DISORDERS. - 4.
-Inform a patient, client or student when the services of a speech-language pathology assistant are being provided. - 5.
-Document all periods of direct and indirect supervision provided to a speech-language pathology assistant. - G. If more than one speech-language pathologist provides supervision to a speech-language pathology assistant, one of the speech-language pathologists shall be designated as the primary supervisor who is responsible for coordinating any supervision provided by other speech-language pathologists.
+- 3. Ensure that the amount and type of supervision and direction provided to a speech-language pathology assistant is consistent with the individual's skills and experience, the needs of the patient, client or student served, the setting in which services are provided and the tasks assigned and provide: - (a) A minimum of AT LEAST twenty per cent PERCENT direct supervision and ten per cent PERCENT indirect supervision of all of the time that $\frac{1}{2}$ THE speech-language pathology assistant is providing services during the INDIVIDUAL'S first ninety days of the person's employment. - (b) Subsequent to AFTER the first ninety days of a THE speech-language pathology assistant's employment, a minimum of ten per cent direct supervision and ten per cent indirect supervision of all of the time a speech-language pathologist assistant is providing service THE SPEECH-LANGUAGE PATHOLOGIST MAY ADJUST THE SUPERVISING AMOUNT SUPERVISION IF THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST DETERMINES THAT THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT MEETS APPROPRIATE COMPETENCIES AND SKILL LEVELS REGARDING VARIOUS DISORDERS OF COMMUNICATION AND RELATED DISORDERS.
+MINIMUM ONGOING SUPERVISION AFTER THE FIRST NINETY DAYS SHALL INCLUDE DOCUMENTATION OF DIRECT AND INDIRECT SUPERVISION PROVIDED BY THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST AND SHALL INCLUDE AT LEAST ONE HOUR OF DIRECT SUPERVISION WEEKLY AND AS MUCH INDIRECT SUPERVISION AS NEEDED TO MAINTAIN THE DELIVERY OF QUALITY SERVICES.
+MINIMUM ONGOING SUPERVISION AFTER THE FIRST NINETY DAYS SHALL INCLUDE DOCUMENTATION BY THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST OF THE SUPERVISOR'S DIRECT CONTACT WITH AT LEAST TEN PERCENT OF THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT'S PATIENTS, CLIENTS OR STUDENTS SERVED EACH QUARTER.
+THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST SHALL ENSURE THAT THE TEN PERCENT DIRECT CLIENT CONTACT VARIES EACH QUARTER.
+THE SUPERVISING SPEECH-LANGUAGE DIRECT SUPERVISION OF A SPEECH-LANGUAGE PATHOLOGIST SHALL REQUIRE PATHOLOGY ASSISTANT WHEN SERVICES ARE PROVIDED TO A MEDICALLY FRAGILE INDIVIDUAL. - (b) AT LEAST TEN PERCENT DIRECT SUPERVISION AND TEN PERCENT INDIRECT SUPERVISION OF ALL THE TIME THAT THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT IS PROVIDING SERVICES DURING THE INDIVIDUAL'S FIRST THIRTY DAYS EMPLOYMENT IF THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT COMPLETED SUPERVISION PURSUANT TO SUBDIVISION (a) OF THIS PARAGRAPH AT A PREVIOUS EMPLOYER AND PROVIDES DOCUMENTATION OF THAT SUPERVISION TO THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST.
+AFTER THE FIRST THIRTY DAYS 0 F ASSISTANT'S SPEECH-LANGUAGE PATHOLOGY EMPLOYMENT, THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST MAY ADJUST THE AMOUNT OF SUPERVISION IF THE SUPERVISING SPEECH-LANGUAGE PATHOLOGIST DETERMINES THAT THE SPEECH-LANGUAGE PATHOLOGY ASSISTANT MEETS APPROPRIATE COMPETENCIES AND SKILL LEVELS REGARDING VARIOUS DISORDERS OF COMMUNICATION AND RELATED MINIMUM ONGOING SUPERVISION AFTER THE FIRST THIRTY DAYS OF DISORDERS.
+EMPLOYMENT SHALL INCLUDE DOCUMENTATION OF DIRECT AND INDIRECT SUPERVISION